Lynching at Włodowo: Death

 On the day of his death, Ciechanowicz entered the yard of Winek's family house where he saw Jadwiga Rybak, daughter of his former mistress.
 The woman took her mother in hiding, after he had wounded her with a screwdriver.
 Ciechanowicz was upset because he could no longer seize her pension.
 Earlier he had broken a bottle on Jadwiga's head.

 Tomasz Winek, owner of the house, ordered him to leave but instead of retreating, Ciechanowicz brandished a beetroot cleaver.
 Winek took a wooden bat from the pile and fought Ciechanowicz who gashed him with the cleaver.
 Winek's neighbour came to help and forced Ciechanowicz to flee.

 Winek's wife called the police, but heard that no police cars were available.
 Later on they drove to nearby Dobre Miasto.
 Police officers were still refusing to send officers to Włodowo, claiming that none were available.
 After they returned, a group of locals (including two Winek brothers) gathered.
 Ciechanowicz returned, waiving his cleaver and threatening to kill "you all and your brats" (Winek's young son was playing in the yard), the group started to chase him.
-They caught him in the hollow near the forest and beat him with bats, shovels and car spring.
+They caught him in the hollow near the forest and beat him with bats, shovels and car springs.
 He was alive when they left him, although he died from these wounds.